SlimCado, the tropical avocado

-A quick look at this Florida avocado, where we grow it, and some ideas for how to enjoy its light buttery taste.
+A quick look at this tropical avocado we grow in the Caribbean and some ideas for how to enjoy its light buttery taste.
 This avocado has a nutritional punch that’s a great help in leading a healthy lifestyle.

 Is it ripe?